ymnk/lists-with-play-scala-gae/README.txt

 What Is This?
 =============
-This sample app is just a translation of play-gae's lists-with-gae in Scala.
+This sample app is just a translation of play-gae[1]'s lists-with-gae[2] in Scala.

 How To Try it?